scribe-security/valint-pipe/README.md

 >Note that the product key is unique per product, while the client ID and secret are unique for your account.

 ## Scribe service integration
-Scribe provides a set of services to store, verify and manage the supply chain integrity. <br />
+Scribe provides a set of services to store, verify and manage the supply chain integrity.
 Following are some integration examples.

 ## Procedure